 (1) LUC RD Distribution: Within 30 days of receiving FFA signatories' concurrence on this LUC RD, the DON will place the LUC RD in the Information Repository currently located at Alameda Point (see ESD for details on location and hours of operation).
-A copy of the LUC RD will also be sent to the following interested parties: EPA, DTSC, Regional Water Board,
+A copy of the LUC RD will also be sent to the following interested parties: EPA, DTSC, Regional Water Board, and the City of Alameda.
+Attachment 2 presents a table with these entities and their respective mailing addresses.

-&lt;sup>1See "Memorandum of Agreement between the United States Department of the Navy and the California Department of Toxic Substances Control, Use of Model 'Covenant to Restrict Use of Property' at Installations Being Closed and Transferred by the United States Department of the Navy" dated March 10, 2000.
+1See "Memorandum of Agreement between the United States Department of the Navy and the California Department of Toxic Substances Control, Use of Model 'Covenant to Restrict Use of Property' at Installations Being Closed and Transferred by the United States Department of the Navy" dated March 10, 2000.